Optimal Algorithms for Submodular Maximization with Distributed Constraints: Constraint-Distributed Continuous Greedy

 From the perspective of node $i\in\agents$, \texttt{CDCG} takes two arguments: nonnegative weights $w_{ij}$ for each $j\in\neighbors$ and a positive integer $T$.
 The weights $w_{ij}$ correspond to the $i^{\text{th}}$ row in a doubly-stochastic weight matrix $\W$ and $T$ is the number of iterations for which the algorithm will run.
-The weight matrix $\W$ is a design parameter of the problem and must fulfill a number of technical requirements that are fully described in Appendix A \cite{Hamed}.
-Before any computation, the local decision variable $\yreg_i$ is initialized to the zero vector.
+The weight matrix $\W$ is a design parameter of the problem and must fulfill a number of technical requirements that are fully described in Appendix A. Before any computation, the local decision variable $\yreg_i$ is initialized to the zero vector.

 Computation proceeds in $T$ rounds.
 In each round, the first step is to calculate the gradient of the multilinear extension function $F$ evaluated at the local decision variable $\yreg_i^{t-1}$ from the previous iteration.

-In line 3 of Algorithm \ref{algo:cdcg}, we calculate the ascent direction $\vreg_i^t$ at iteration $t$ in the following way:
+Thus, in line 3 of Algorithm \ref{algo:cdcg}, we calculate the ascent direction $\vreg_i^t$ at iteration $t$ in the following way:

 Intuitively, one can think of $\vreg_i^t$ as the vector from the set $\setP_i\cap\setC_i$ that is most aligned with $\nabla F(\yreg_i^{t-1})$.
 To define the set $\setC_i$, first define the set $\setJ_i$ as the set of indices of the elements in $\Y$ that correspond to elements in $\Y_i$.
 Then